The 25 Most Important Social Media Marketing Metrics You Need to Succeed

 Yes, it’s hard to quantify.
 Yes, most social media marketers can’t do it.
 But ROI is the holy grail of social media metrics.
 If you can get it, or even get a good approximation of it, more power to you.

-Also consider breaking down your return on investment for each social media platform you’re on.
-This can be important information if you want budget to expand your work on any of those platforms, or if you get hit with a budget cut and need to know which platforms to let go of.
+Also, consider breaking down your return on investment for each social media platform you’re on.
+This can be important information if you want the budget to expand your work on any of those platforms, or if you get hit with a budget cut and need to know which platforms to let go of.

 Given that the average social media marketer is on five or more different social media platforms, this means you’ve already got six metrics to track – the overall return on investment for your social media work, and the return on investment for each platform you’re on.